 First, bifacial gains are not consistent through the day.
 For south facing modules, power production is largest at solar noon (for both bifacial and monofacial modules), but instantaneous bifacial gains are smallest at solar noon.
 Bifacial gains are larger in morning and afternoon periods when power output is lower.
 This suggests that the bifacial gain in energy will be larger than the increased inverter capacity required to capture this energy.
-For example, the bifacial gain in energy over the six-month period for modules facing south and tilted 15° was around 33%, while the average instantaneous bifacial gain at solar noon was only 28%.
+For example, the bifacial gain in energy over the twelve-month period for modules facing south and tilted 15° was around 33%, while the average instantaneous bifacial gain at solar noon was only 28%.
 Thus, an inverter only 28% larger could be used to achieve approximately a 35% gain in energy.

 Second, at an off-south pointing orientations (in the northern hemisphere), traditionally considered non-optimal for monofacial systems, energy production of bifacial modules rivals and surpasses that of monofacial modules that are facing south.
 As bifacial systems deviate from south orientations, the bifacial gain increases, compensating somewhat for the loss of front-side irradiance.
-For example, west-facing bifacial modules tilted at 15° produced a similar amount of energy as south-facing, 15° tilted bifacial modules and surpassed the energy production of all the monofacial module orientations considered.
+In some cases, the off-south bifacial arrays produce significantly more energy than the south-facing monofacial arrays.
+For example, west-facing bifacial modules tilted at 15° produced significantly more energy than the south-facing, 15° tilted monofacial modules.